Explore Military Tools for ArcGIS

 - Move your pointer so the circle completely covers the OBJ HILL 223 objective box.
 Take note of the Radius value and click the map.

-The gray line turns red.
+The circle changes color.
 The radius is approximately 7.5 kilometers, which means the 75-mm guns are just outside of the maximum range for both shrapnel (6.5 kilometers) and high-explosive rounds (7.4 kilometers).

 - On the Map tab, click the Explore button.

-- Zoom out so you can see the entire red circle.
+- If necessary, zoom out so you can see the entire red circle.

 The unit, from its current location, needs to move closer to the trenches so its guns can support the infantry attack on Hill 223.

-- At the bottom of the Rings tab, click the Clear button to remove the graphics.
+- At the bottom of the Rings tab, click the Clear All button to remove the graphics.

 - Navigate to the October 7, 1918 bookmark.